Corgi & Pug Mix: Breed Info, Pictures, Facts, Characteristics

 Corgi Pug dogs have moderate exercise requirements and will need a daily walk of at least half an hour to keep them happy.
 As a small breed, they don’t need much space to run around in, so they can be a good choice for apartments or for homes without their own backyard.

-If your dog ends up with a shorter muzzle like their Pug parent, then you’ll need to take care not to over-exercise them when the weather is hot and humid.
+If your dog ends up with a short muzzle like their Pug parent, you’ll need to take care not to over-exercise them when the weather is hot and humid.
 At these times, spending time indoors under the air conditioning is going to be a better choice for your pup!

-Remember to mix in training sessions as well, so your dog is physically and mentally exercised.
+Remember to mix in training sessions too, so your dog is physically and mentally exercised.

 Training 🦮